louchesprocket/pgnutil/README.md

 ``pgnutil -p -i mygames.pgn``

+The "-do" option is for engine tournaments.
+It works analogously to the "-d" option, and outputs games that contain the same [opening](#openings) and same players.

+The "-csr" option checks for non-sequential round numbers within events.
+Note that assignment of round numbers is dependent on the tournament format, so this option is only useful with respect to tournaments where each game is assigned a unique round number (e.g., Aquarium matches, but not Banksia matches).

 ### Openings

 Pgnutil's definition of an "opening" pertains specifically to chess engines; it is the list of a game's book moves that occur prior to the first engine-generated move.

 To list opening statistics for all games in mygames.pgn:

 ``pgnutil -o -i mygames.pgn``